Brian Jones: Murder theory

 Theories surrounding Jones's death developed soon afterwards, with associates of the Stones claiming to have information that he was murdered.
 According to rock biographer Philip Norman, "the murder theory would bubble back to the surface every five years or so".
 In 1993, it was reported that Jones was murdered by Frank Thorogood, a builder who was doing construction work on the property.
 He was the last person to see Jones alive.
 Thorogood allegedly confessed the murder to the Rolling Stones' driver Tom Keylock, who later denied this.
 The Thorogood theory was dramatised in the 2005 film Stoned.
 Thorogood is alleged to have killed Jones in a fight over money; he had been paid £18,000 for work on Cotchford Farm but he wanted another £6,000.
 The killing is alleged to have been covered up by senior police officers when they discovered how badly the investigation into Jones's death had been botched by the local police.

 In August 2009, Sussex Police decided to conduct a case review of Jones's death for the first time since 1969 after new evidence was handed to them by Scott Jones, an investigative journalist, who had traced many of the people who were at Brian Jones's house the night he died.
 The journalist had also uncovered unseen police files held at the National Archives.
-In 2010, following the review, Sussex Police stated it would not be reopening the case.
-It asserted that "this has been thoroughly reviewed by Sussex Police's Crime Policy and Review Branch, but there is no new evidence to suggest that the coroner's original verdict of 'death by misadventure' was incorrect".
+In 2010, following the review, Sussex Police said it would not be reopening the case, stating that "this has been thoroughly reviewed by Sussex Police's Crime Policy and Review Branch, but there is no new evidence to suggest that the coroner's original verdict of 'death by misadventure' was incorrect".
 Jones's children John and Barbara believe that their father was murdered.
 Barbara appears in the 2019 documentary Rolling Stone: Life and Death of Brian Jones which pushes the theory of the murder.